CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

                                   -- server24:swp3:NetQBond-1 -- swp29:NetQBond-29:edge02
                                   -- server24:swp1:swp1 -- swp8:VlanA-1:tor-2

-## View Kubernetes Service Connectivity and Impact
+## View Kubernetes Services Information

-You can show the Kubernetes services in a cluster:
+You can show details about the Kubernetes services in a cluster, including service name, labels associated with the service, type of service, associated IP address, an external address if a public service, and ports used.
+This example show the services available in the Kubernetes cluster:

-    cumulus@server11:~$ netq show kubernetes service
+    cumulus@host:~$ netq show kubernetes service
     Matching kube_service records:
     Master                   Namespace        Service Name         Labels       Type       Cluster IP       External IP      Ports                               Last Changed
     ------------------------ ---------------- -------------------- ------------ ---------- ---------------- ---------------- ----------------------------------- ----------------